 - Offers enhanced cash rewards when you spend with qualifying brands that are held in eligible M1 accounts.

-- Allows you to automatically invests rewards into your Invest account.
+- Allows you to automatically invest rewards into your M1 Invest Account.

 To learn more about the card, visit our Help Center.

 Deserve – M1's partner for the Owner’s Rewards Card.
 For more information, please visit Deserve.

 Celtic Bank – The Owner’s Rewards Card is issued by Celtic Bank, a Utah-Chartered, Industrial Bank, Member FDIC.
 For more information, please visit Celtic Bank.